 Some companies will be willing to help you achieve your licence on the job, while others would prefer you to have it before you apply.
 But, as long as you’re a confident car driver, you should be able to get your licence in a matter of days or weeks.

 Although, the training and tests come at a cost, the good news is that you only need to renew your licence every five years – and you can’t put a price on safety.

 If you’re interested in a role as an HGV driver, you could be out on the open road in no time – so what are you waiting for?

 Or want to know more about becoming a HGV driver?

 Best for those who would like to drive on a voluntary basis

-A large number of people – due to age or disability – don’t have access to travel, placing restrictions on their freedom and independence.
+A large number of people – due to age or disability – don’t have access to travel, which places restrictions on their freedom and independence.
 This can mean that they struggle to get to the shops, hospital appointments, or social events.

-To volunteer as a Driver, often all you need is a full UK driving licence and the ability to drive safely.
+To volunteer as a driver, often all you need is a full UK driving licence and the ability to drive safely.
 Expenses such as petrol costs are usually covered by the organisation you choose to volunteer for, although the terms and conditions of this should be confirmed before you start.

 If you’re interested in driving roles, we hope you found this page helpful in getting started.

 To search for all driving roles, you can do so by using the button below.
 Or, for more career inspiration, why not check out the job ideas section of our website?